-I grew up with, Golumpki, or Stuffed Cabbage.
-My Mom made this dish growing up and my brother and I thought the name was so funny – we mispronounced it, thinking it was called gwumpky.
-In fact, up until a couple years ago when I finally researched it, I still thought that was the name 🙂 Golumpki is a traditional Polish dish, but was also popular in Slavic culture, so my Mom’s family having Czechoslovakian ancestry, made this dish from time to time.
+Growing up, my Mom made Golumpki, or Stuffed Cabbage, every so often.
+My brother and I thought the name was so funny – we mispronounced it, thinking it was called gwumpky.
+Golumpki is a traditional Polish dish, but was also popular in Slavic culture.
+My Mom’s family having Czechoslovakian ancestry, made this dish from time to time.
 It is basically meat filled cabbage rolls cooked in tomato sauce.
-The traditional recipe is made with ground beef, but I have created a lower calorie version with this white meat ground chicken recipe.
+The traditional recipe is made with ground beef.
+But I’ve created a lower calorie version with this white meat ground chicken recipe.

 Benefits of Cabbage